rideconnection/clearinghouse/README.md

 ## Prepare server and deploy:

-    ./deploy.sh root@<server-hostname>
+For each server to be setup:

-    knife solo prepare root@<server-hostname>
+    ./deploy.sh root@<server-hostname>         # Will use the empty solo.json file, which is OK
-    knife solo cook root@<server-hostname>
+    knife solo prepare root@<server-hostname>  # Will create the file nodes/<server-hostname>.json if it doesn't exist yet knife solo cook root@<server-hostname>     # Will use the JSON file at nodes/<server-hostname>.json

 ## Set up database on target server:

 Currently, this is the one primary step that is done manually.
 Typically, you'll load a production database dump when setting up a server.

-First, create a database backup on another system using the pg_dump command, and use scp or a simliar command to get the generated sql file onto the target server.
+First, create a database backup on another system using the pg_dump command, and use scp or a similar command to get the generated sql file onto the target server.
 On the target server, as root: